 Students must also participate in a half-day orientation session in spring 2018 as well as various training sessions related to research methods.
 Fellows receive a $2,000 stipend from The New School for the summer internship.

-To apply: Submit the application form no later than January 5, 2018.
+To apply: Check back in the fall for the application deadline.
 Applicants must submit their résumé with relevant experience, a cover letter, and a writing sample and must indicate at least two preferred internship sites.
 Students will be notified in February if they have been selected for an interview.

 The Center for Court Innovation (CCI) seeks to help create a more effective and humane justice system by designing and implementing operating programs, performing original research, and providing reformers around the world with the tools they need to launch new strategies.
 The Center's projects include community-based violence prevention projects, alternatives to incarceration, reentry initiatives, court-based programs that seek to promote positive individual and family change, and many others.
 The Center disseminates the lessons learned from innovative programs and performs original research evaluating innovative programs to determine what works (and what doesn't).
 For additional information, visit